 A Badge Group awards and tracks certifications and badges.

 A List Group can include students without the student knowing they belong to the Group.

-Changing the Group type to Archive will remove it from the Home Screen of moderators and members.
+Changing the Group type to Archive will remove it from the Home Screen of moderators and members, deleting it in effect.